 This Report contains or refers to certain statements that are not historical fact and are "forward-looking statements" as defined in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements contained in this Report other than statements of historical fact, including statements regarding our business, products and conflicts minerals efforts, design of our due diligence measures and related goals, our list of sourcing countries, and steps we intend to take in the future to mitigate the risk that the Conflict Minerals used in our products are sourced in the Covered Countries, are forward-looking statements.
 Words such as "expect," "anticipate," "should," "believe," "hope," "target," "project," "goals," "estimate," "potential," "predict," "may," "will," "might," "could," "intend," "shall" and variations of these terms and similar expressions are intended to identify these forward-looking statements, although not all forward-looking statements contain these identifying words.
-These statements are based largely on our current expectations, estimates and forecasts and are subject to a number of risks and uncertainties, including those described under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended March 31, 2022.
+These statements are based largely on our current expectations, estimates and forecasts and are subject to a number of risks and uncertainties, including those described under the section entitled "Risk Factors" in filings with the U.S. Securities and Exchange Commission.
 Forward-looking statements speak only as of the date when made and we undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.